Sahidev1/myVM/README.md

 NOTE: THIS PROJECT SUFFERS FROM MAJOR DOCUMENTATION BACKLOG.

 In this project a virtual machine has been created through hardware virtualization using Logisim, a digital logic simulator software.
-An assembly language has also been designed for VM.
+An assembly language has also been designed for the VM.

 This repository contains the VM Logisim file as well as an assembler for the VM.